Are you holding yourself back from sharing your talents with others? If so, I'd love to tell you about a life lesson I learned a couple of weeks ago.

-So, I irretrievably lost almost all the work I have been doing over almost five months… or have I?
+So, it looked like I irretrievably lost almost all the work I have been doing over nearly five months.

 While trying to assess the damage I had managed to inflict on myself in a matter of seconds, I went through some unpleasant emotions.

 If you have ever lost files, you know that part of the discomfort is around not exactly knowing what you’re even missing in the first place.

 But as I mentally went through the most important files I could think of, I started to relax.